(411) The All Inclusive Live Surgical Course, 145 GREEN MEADOWS DRIVE SOUTH, LEWIS CENTER OHIO, 43035

 YOUR HANDS.YOUR SURGERY.IN THIS INTRO COURSE.

 Finally.
 It is Here.
 A true live surgery course where you are performing surgery in the very first course you attend!
-Introducing, The All Inclusive Live Surgical Course (411), a 2-day course designed to cover the complete prerequisite requirements that will allow you and your staff to begin training, yet you perform live surgery in this very course!
+Introducing, The All Inclusive Live Surgical Course (411), is a two-and-a-half course designed to cover the complete prerequisite requirements that will allow you and your staff to begin training, yet you perform live surgery in this very course!
 As the Midwest Implant Institute always strives to improve your educational experience for you and your staff, we are now bringing the Live Surgical Experience closer and more in-depth.
 This new aligned focus is geared to give you and your staff the experience to ensure the transition of incorporating the simple and most advanced surgical procedures to take your patient care and service to the next level.

 So what is "All-Inclusive?"
 The fee includes Registration for the doctor, one staff member, one dental implant, healing abutment, small bone graft, and all surgical supplies to perform the surgery.
 Additionally, the patient is yours!
 After a full first day of hands-on training and didactic preparation, you will enter day two.
 Day two is completely case assessment and preparation for the participant's Live Surgery.
 Unfortunately, this course is limited in size and there is a time frame to submit your paperwork for your license.
 Our staff is completely trained to help guide you through obtaining an out-of-state temporary license if you are not practicing in Ohio.
 It is a simple process yet can take between 4-8 weeks.
 So register today or simply give us a call if you have any questions!

 Simple clinical and didactic basis of multiple aspects of step-by-step dental implant surgery, prosthetics and staff training.
 This complete course will allow you to see the value of incorporating implant dentistry within your practice and prepare you and your staff to begin training in live surgery!